julsraemy/linked-art-modelling/README.md

   - _Linked Open Usable Data_
 - [People](/person) for encoding myself and others individuals involved in the PhD thesis
   - _Julien Antoine Raemy_
-- [Groups](/group) for encoding the organizations and research teams related to the [PIA research project](https://about.participatory-archives.ch/).
+- [Groups](/group) for encoding the institutions and research teams related to the [PIA research project](https://about.participatory-archives.ch/).
   - _University of Basel_